⚠️ TMG skill test is the for recreational pilots ✈️

-EASA license skill test (LST) TMG in general
+EASA TMG skill test in general

-The test flight itself - an EASA TMG license skill test (LST) shall include, the following items:
+EASA TMG skill test includes following items:

 - general handling of the aeroplane (normal procedures)

 - general handling of the aeroplane (abnormal and emergency procedures)

 Pass criteria ✅ of EASA TMG skill test